vramana/react-flex-slick/README.md

 Uses **flexbox** exclusively, so no support for older browsers :cry: :cry:

 On the bright side, it is extremly flexible.
-Currently it supports `>=react-0.13`
+Currently it supports `>=react-0.14` including rc's

 Any questions??
 Join here [![react-flex-slick on slack](https://img.shields.io/badge/slack-react--flex--slick%40reactiflux-61DAFB.svg?style=flat-square)](http://www.reactiflux.com)